Jose Altuve Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 25th-ranked team ERA among all MLB pitching staffs (4.65).
+- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.68).

-- The Nationals rank 23rd in baseball in home runs allowed (86 total, 1.3 per game).
+- Nationals pitchers combine to allow 90 total home runs at a rate of 1.4 per game (to rank 24th in baseball).

 © 2023 Data Skrive.
 All rights reserved.